chrismaltby/gb-studio-docs/docs/assets/sprites.md

 The color `#65ff00` is used to represent a transparent background in game and will be invisible in-game and in the _World Editor_.

 Colors that are not one of the above hex codes will be matched to the nearest color.
 Unlike backgrounds, the color `#306850` can not be used in sprites.

+When assigning sprite color palettes for a scene, these colors map from Darkest to Lightest in the palette.